lpcp-contest/lpcp-contest-2022/README.md

 Send an email to mario.alviano@unical.it with subject **LP/CP Programming Contest 2022 - Registration** and the following content:

 * Team name;
-* Comma-separated list of participants;
-* Comma-separated list of affiliations;
+* List of participants and affiliations;
-* Comma-separated list of emails.
+* One or more emails to receive feedback.

 A confirmation email will be sent to you as soon as possible (usually within 24 hours).